Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Introduction

-The remainder of this paper is organized as follows: we present challenges in supporting computational notebooks with static header generation in the Section \ref{sec:motivating_example} followed by detailing our design in Section \ref{sec:method}.
-We then present the evaluation from Section \ref{sec:evaluation} to Section \ref{subsec:RQ4}, and discuss existing research in Section \ref{sec:relatedwork}.
-The limitations of \toolname is discussed in Section \ref{sec:discussion} and finally the paper is concluded in Section \ref{sec:conclusion}.
+The remainder of this paper is organized as follows: we present challenges in statically analyzing Python code with a motivating example in the Section~\ref{sec:motivating_example}, followed by detailing our design in Section~\ref{sec:method}.
+We then present the research questions in Section~\ref{sec:evaluation}.
+We discuss the details of our micro-benchmark, real-world benchmark, and \typeevalpy in Section~\ref{sec:benchmarks}.
+We address the research questions from Section~\ref{sec:userstudy} to Section~\ref{subsec:RQ5}, and discuss existing research in Section~\ref{sec:relatedwork}.
+The limitations of \toolname is discussed in Section~\ref{sec:discussion} and finally the paper is concluded in Section~\ref{sec:conclusion}.

-\textbf{Availability.} \toolname is published on GitHub as open-source software under Apache 2.0 license: \url{https://github.com/ashwinprasadme/headergen}
+\textbf{Availability.} \toolname is published on GitHub as open-source software under Apache 2.0 license:\\ \url{https://github.com/secure-software-engineering/HeaderGen}.